 Supervised by a committee comprised of DAS Board members, the JRDF is used for the following objectives:

-Eligible applicants must be Singapore citizens and must be existing or graduated DAS students.
+• To award scholarships to top students with dyslexia for local tertiary education (incl. students in polytechnics and technical education) Eligible applicants must be Singapore citizens and must be existing or graduated DAS students.
 They should have exceptional achievement based on merit and recommended by DAS teachers.
-They must come from families with low income.
+They must come from families with low incomes.

-• To fund post graduate studies or programmes related to dyslexia for selected DAS staff
+• To fund post-graduate studies or programmes related to dyslexia for selected DAS staff.

 • This is to enhance the professional expertise and capability of DAS as the Association continues to improve its programmes and services for the benefit of clients with dyslexia.

-• To fund purchases of library resources for the Roshen Daruwalla Resource Centre so that it is a key source of educational and research information for dyslexia in Singapore
+• To fund purchases of library resources for the Roshen Daruwalla Resource Centre so that it is a key source of educational and research information for dyslexia in Singapore.